The contact page is often one of the least considered parts of a website.

 The contact page is where a lot of marketing effort either pays off or quietly leaks away.

-A visitor may have found you through search, clicked an ad, read a service page, compared your offer and decided they are interested.
+A visitor may have found you through search, clicked an ad, read a service page, compared your offer and decided they’re interested.
 If the final step feels unclear, impersonal or awkward, some of that intent will be lost.

 Clear calls to action, visible reassurance, smooth mobile usability, simple forms and accurate measurement all help more of the right people take the next step.

-The fix is rarely about making the page more complicated.
-It is usually about removing doubt, reducing friction and making the decision to enquire feel easy.
+The fix is rarely about making the page more complicated: it’s usually about removing doubt, reducing friction and making the decision to enquire feel easy.